Exercise is often advised alongside a healthy diet for weight loss.

-The primary of benefits of jumping jacks is it elevates your heart rate, so it conditions the cardiovascular system and strengthens the legs, arms and core.
+The primary benefit of jumping jacks is it elevates your heart rate, so it conditions the cardiovascular system and strengthens the legs, arms and core.
 Jumping jacks makes a fantastic exercise to do at home or anywhere for all fitness levels.
-Here's how to it correctly with proper form (how to do to a perfect jumping jack).
+Here’s how to it correctly with proper form.

 7. High Knees